christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__07/20/2021__<br>
+Spent time today going through some pre-work for LiftOff before it starts August 2.
+I brainstormed project ideas.
+I also did a little HackerRank and Eloquent JavaScript.

 <br>__07/19/2021__<br>
 Took a few days break from coding due to some other obligations.
 Felt good to announce my portfolio website is up on Twitter and LinkedIn today.
 Fixed a few things on my resume and website.
 It's all a work in progress but I am proud of what I've accomplished thus far.
 I'm practicing leetcode today and preparing to start a personal project.
 Good times!
 Today is also the official last day of LC101 even though I finished a couple of weeks ago.
 I am told I'll have a certificate of completeion some time after today.
 It's the little things that mean so much.